learn-co-curriculum/dsc-http-request-response-lab/README.md

 ### Current location of International Space Station

 The first endpoint we'll look at on OpenNotify is the` iss-now.json` endpoint (current location of international space station).
 This endpoint gets the current latitude and longitude of the International Space Station.
 Perform following tasks
-* Make a get request to get the latest position of the international space station from the opennotify api's iss_now endpoint at http://api.open-notify.org/iss-now.json
+* Make a get request to get the latest position of the international space station from the opennotify api's `iss-now` endpoint at http://api.open-notify.org/iss-now.json
 * Check the status code of the response
 * Interpret the returned code